tsechingho/chosen-rails/README.md

 You need to add `compass-rails` manually since it is not a dependency from version 1.5.1.

+Please consider [jquery-turbolinks](https://github.com/kossnocorp/jquery.turbolinks) if you have turbolinks issues for Rails 4 +.

 ### Include chosen javascript assets

 Add to your `app/assets/javascripts/application.js` if use with jQuery